MetaMask/metamask-docs/services/reference/ipfs/index.md

 :::caution Limited access

-Infura is currently limiting IPFS services to customers that already have an active IPFS key.
-New IPFS key creation is disabled for new and existing customers.
+Infura restricts its IPFS service to a select set of qualified customers.
+Please [contact the Infura support team](https://support.infura.io/ipfs) for next steps.
+New IPFS key creation is disabled for all users, but existing IPFS customers can continue to use the IPFS service with their existing keys.

 :::